jonathanjthomas/PestDetect/README.md

 ### IBM AI service(s) used

-_INSTRUCTIONS: Included here is a list of commonly used IBM AI services.
-Remove any services you did not use, or add others from the linked catalog not already listed here.
-Leave only those included in your solution code.
-Provide details on where and how you used each IBM AI service to help judges review your implementation.
-Remove these instructions._

 - [Watson Machine Learning](https://github.com/jonathanjthomas/PestDetect/blob/1bf09b14c0ea3b37424520a868939aee46b936b6/backend/Flask_Backend/app.py) - The Watson Machine Learning service is used to deploy the Image Classification Machine Learning model that used in the backend service of the app.
 The model is trained on a dataset of images of several pests.
 The model is then deployed to the IBM Cloud Object Storage.
 - [Watson Assistant](https://github.com/jonathanjthomas/PestDetect/blob/93662c062d354c5c05cca92d9e54ff3ba745cf1e/backend/Nignx_Backend/Web/index.html) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
 - Watson Studio - The Image classification model is uploaded as an assest and deployed using the Watson Studio Deployments service on a Extra small 1 CPU and 2 GB RAM Instance.